-This is where a business chooses to make a donation to an organisation through their social responsibility scheme.
+- This is where a business chooses to make a financial donation to an organisation.
 This is considered a philanthropic gift and is generally a one-off gift rather than an ongoing annual gift.

 Direct mail fundraising is a form of direct marketing widely used to acquire new donors, to inform and cultivate current donors, and to re-solicit and upgrade the level of their contributions.
 Direct mail should work in symbiosis with regular giving and directives should made to give in that manner through the newsletter being mailed.

 While one part of marketing is the ability to communicate your message clearly, the other side is about building relationships with your audience.
-It’s important to personalise direct mail whenever possible and ensure the newsletter is relevant to the recipient.
+It’s important to personalise direct mail whenever possible and ensure communications are relevant to the recipient.
 If they are a current donor, recognise their relationship and how important their support has been to date.
 Highlight how they have made a real difference through sharing impact stories about individuals who have benefited.